-Note: FS - fume silica, RHA - rice husk ash
+Note: FS - fumed silica, RHA - rice husk ash

 Crystal Growth of Nanosodalite of Rice Husk Ash

 As shown in Figure 4, nanosodalite formed by using RHA as silica source is stable in reaction mixture for more than 24 hours crystallization time.
 XRD pattern for the nanosodalite changes from broader to sharper peaks indicating the crystal growth process is on going.
 The result corresponds to the average crystallite size calculated by Debye-Scherrer equation as shown in Table 1.
 The size of nanosodalite increased gradually with time, up to 5 hours.
 Then, the size becomes constant with prolong crystallization time.
 Roughly, zeolite nucleus was generated in the aluminosilicate gel solution and had not yet reached the size necessary for crystal growth.
 In this study, the growth of zeolite nuclei depend on the crystallization condition (temperature) and Si/Al ratio in aluminosilicates gel mixture.
 Since the crystallization of zeolite synthesis was conducted at low temperature (60°C), the supply energy is not enough for the nucleus to overcome the activation energy of nucleus for crystal growth, thus the growth of zeolite was delayed [17-18].
 In case of high Si/Al ratio, with prolong time, the aluminium in reaction mixture was used up in the zeolite formation, thus, leaving only the presence of silicate ion where these conditions ceased the crystal growth of nanosodalite.
 Analysis on the unreacted silica in the parent mixture in Table 2 supports the result from XRD of sodalite formed from RHA.
-The decreased of silica mass in time signify the increasing of silicate ion usage in the formation of nanosodalite.
-In the early stage of the crystallization process and up to 5 hours, almost 50 percent silicate ion is steadily being consumed in the formation of nanosodalite framework but found to be constant with prolong time.
+The decreased of silica mass in time signify the increasing of silicate ions usage in the formation of nanosodalite.
+In the early stage of the crystallization process and up to 5 hours, almost 50 percent silicate ions is steadily being consumed in the formation of nanosodalite framework but found to be constant with prolong time.

 Table 2: Analysis of unreacted dissolved silica in reactant mixture by time (60°C)